Tenerife is famous for its great sandy beaches, sunny weather, stunning blue sky and all-inclusive, fancy sea resorts.

 Maybe La Orotava isn't classic sightseeing tourist attraction.
-It's not like Rome or Paris - you do less sightseeing but more walking.
-There may not be any spectacular monuments but it's the details - the windows, doors, small ornaments, which make this place worth visiting.
+It's not like Rome or Paris - in Orotava there's less sightseeing but more walking.
+There may not be any spectacular monuments but it's the details - the windows, doors, small ornaments which make this place worth visiting.

 So, if you look for everlasting siesta and lazy atmosphere, go to Orotava!

-To sum up, in Tenerife there's so many non-beach things to do, that you'll wonder how many times you need to revisit this island to get to see every attraction.
-No doubt - even though you're not into beach, you'll have the most amazing holidays in Tenerife!
+To sum up, in Tenerife there's so many non-beach things to do, that you'll wonder how many times you need to visit this island to get to see every attraction.
+Even though you may not be a beach lover, if you travel to Tenerife, you'll have the most amazing holidays ever!